BZ-0/.github/profile/README.md

 - An new JavaScript project.
 - Exceptionally new technology.

+### 🤚 Please, if you have no desire to do TypeScript support, don't do it!
+I'll do it for you somehow! ✋

 ## 📦 Projects 📦

 - [x] 🎛 [BasePlate](https://github.com/BlazerNEO/BasePlate) 🎛 - next-gen web boilerplate and sanitizer.